Auto Insurance

 If you have a gap in your insurance history for an innocent reason, you may not be subject to a rate increase — especially if you live in Ontario.

-That doesn't mean you can neglect to pay your bills.
-Even when switching insurance providers, you shouldn’t allow your insurance to lapse.
+That said, it’s still important not to let your insurance lapse unnecessarily by neglecting to pay your bills.
 It only takes a day without it to receive a fine or be on the hook for damages if you get into a collision without coverage.

 How to avoid a gap in your insurance coverage

-The best way to avoid a gap in coverage is to keep your auto insurance policy up to date and consistently active.
-If that's not possible, the next best option is to have yourself added to another person's existing policy.
+To avoid any gaps in coverage, make it a habit to keep your auto insurance policy active, regularly updated, and shop around for the best options.
+If that's not possible, the next best option is to be added to someone else’s existing policy.

 For instance, if you’re a parent and your child is a student attending school in a different city, some carriers will allow you to add them to your policy while they're away.
 Being listed as a secondary driver still constitutes an active insurance history.

-If you still want to cancel your car insurance policy for any reason, make sure you contact your insurance broker or agent and ask them about how it will impact your insurance history and premium in the future.
+If you still decide to cancel your car insurance policy for any reason, make sure you contact your insurance broker or agent and ask them about how it will impact your insurance history and future premiums.

 Read next: Switching your car insurance: penalty, cancellation fees, and rules